Koushith/ProblemsHunt/README.md

 ## ProblemsHunt?

-- inspired by ProductHunt. running out of ideas? confused about what to build?
+Inspired by ProductHunt. running out of ideas? confused about what to build?
 Problems hunt comes to the rescue.

 people can signup and post any popup ideas.